iwastestinh/antifurry/README.md

 # antifurry
-Deletes the word furry on your discord server.
+Kills the word furry on your discord server.

 # How
 If someone says "Im a furry" the message gets deleted and the member gets banned